rekhaDevs/samagragovernance.in/src/pages/team/index.md

       education, healthcare, waste management, and art forms.

-      A strong motivation to contribute towards good governance and catalyse the implementation of deep system reforms, brings Sanskar to Samagra.
+      A strong motivation to contribute towards good governance and catalyse the implementation of deep system reforms, brought him to Samagra.
 Currently, he is part of the Saksham Haryana–Education team.
     image: /img/sanskar_close-up-image.jpg
     linkedInProfile: 'https://www.linkedin.com/in/sanskar-kumar-gupta/'
     name: Sanskar Kumar Gupta